 When it comes to self-driving cars, the future is now.
 What once seemed like a far-off futuristic concept is fast becoming a reality, and the time to invest is here.

-Organizations worldwide are looking to jump in on the emerging autonomous vehicle (AV) trend.
+Organizations worldwide seek to jump in on the emerging autonomous vehicle (AV) trend.
 Companies involved in autonomous transportation technology range from standard automobile players to innovative and exploratory tech companies.

 So, how can you invest in autonomous vehicle stocks, and what else should we consider before investing in this sector?